What is the average condo fee in Montreal?

 How are condo fees calculated?

-Condo fees are generally calculated on the ownership percentage of the whole property.
+In a divided co-ownerships, Condo fees are generally calculated on the sq footage of your private portion.
 To calculate this percentage, the square foot of the owner, including the unit and parking space you own, is used to determine the fees.

 Are Condo Fees Negotiable?